eisBlume0901/Learning_OpenCV/README.md

 Method 2: Specifying exact size (desired height and width in pixels)

 cv2.resize(src_image, dsize=desired_image_size, interpolation)

+Interpolation Codes

+For enlarging an image, use INTER_LINEAR and INTER_CUBIC

+For shrinking an image, use INTER_AREA

+INTER_LINEAR is default option for resize which combines good visual results and time performance

 Method 3: Maintaining aspect ratio (using dsize)